 9. An Outfit That Makes You Feel Great

 You don’t need a reason to dress up those yoga pants!
-In fact, you also don’t need a reason to wear real pants!
+Nor do you need a reason to wear real pants!
 You can, and should, dress for yourself.
 That might mean adding an easy accessory to spice up your athleisure wear, investing in a colorful pair of rain boots for a gray day, or getting yourself a diaper bag that’s more about you than it is about the diapers.

 10. The Word “No.”

-The greatest thing we can ever learn and do for ourselves is to learn how to say no to what’s not working or to what’s not best for us at the moment.
+One of the greatest things we can ever do for ourselves is to learn how to say no to what’s not working or not best for us at the moment.
 This is a self-care necessity for everyone.
 Learn how to turn down invitations nicely: thank you so much for thinking of me, but I’m going to lay low tonight.
 Say no to the relationships that aren’t supportive and a source of joy.
 This is something that takes practice.
-Not everyone is very good at saying no, and this definitely applies to mothers.
+Not everyone is very good at saying no, which applies to mothers.
 But once you master the art of kindly saying no, it’s a gift that keeps giving back.